Written By: Doug Ruhlin | Last Updated: May 06, 2026

 At some point you received this Certificate, and the Pinelands Commission is now notifying you that it is going to expire.
 So you've already cleared this step!

 The next step in the process is to obtain a separate local or county approval for your project, and then send it back to the Pinelands Commission.
-This could be:
+For an industrial or commercial project, this could be stuff like a township zoning board approval, a construction or site plan permit, a county septic or health department sign-off, etc.

 Again - once you get one of those local permits, you must send it back to the Pinelands Commission.
 Why?
-Because they need to verify it aligns with the conditions in your Certificate.
+Because they need to verify it lines up with the conditions in your Certificate.

 You may have never gotten this approval.
 You may have gotten it, but you never sent it back to the Pinelands Commission.
 Or, you may be confusing NJDEP permits and approvals with local/county approvals (more on that in a second).
 In any case, this is probably where you got stuck, and why you're now receiving the expiration notice.